-These can be placed inside for-equations and if-equations; provided the indices of the for-loop and conditions of the if-clause are parameter expressions that do not depend on cardinality, rooted, Connections.rooted, or Connections.isRoot.
-The for-equations/if-equations are expanded.
-Connectequations are described in detail in section 9.1.
+These can be placed inside for-equations and if-equations; provided the indices of the for-loop and conditions of the if-equation are parameter expressions that do not depend on cardinality, rooted, Connections.rooted, or Connections.isRoot.
+The for-equations/if-equations are expanded. connect-equations are described in detail in section 9.1.